Phrase lesson

 Quick use

-Use まだきていません (mada kite imasen) at a restaurant when you want a quick yes or no check.
-Use it for food, drinks, the bill, or another expected item that has not arrived yet.
+Use まだきていません (mada kite imasen) at a restaurant when food, drinks, or the bill has not arrived yet.

 Chunk or pattern